sobanieca/Nwire/README.md

 C:\Code\MyNotSoAmazingProject\
 ```

-Then, you should put Nwire.exe and LibGit2Sharp.dll in C:\Code directory, as Nwire scans through all directories (and subdirectories) where it is located.
+Then, you should put Nwire folder in C:\Code directory, as Nwire scans through all directories (and subdirectories) where it is located.

 3. How does it work
 =============